Patrick Wolter

 Read moreLiz

 Liz joined us in 2016 as a Practitioner at our Safe Haven in Epsom to offer emotional support, crisis management and referrals/signposting to those in emotional distress when other services are closed.
-The service provides a safe place for people to come to either have a one-to-one conversation with a member of staff or a clinician, or to receive support from staff in the main room as well as peer support from other visitors to the Safe Haven.
+The service provides a safe place for people to come when they are in crisis to receive support from MFT and clinical staff.

 Lorraine